Raedin24/School/L400/Sem 2/DCIT 428/Lecture 3.md

 	1. Contention-based
 	2. Contention-free
 - Methods that allow multiple access
-	- Frequency Division Multiple Access (FDMA) - Available bands are divided into slots for use by users, meaning there's a limit on how many
+	- *Frequency Division Multiple Access* (*FDMA*) - Available bands are divided into slots for use by users, meaning there's a limit on how many can use it at one time.
+Used with *analog*  transmissions.
+Causes crosstalk/
-	- Time Division Multiple Access
+	- *Time Division Multiple Access* (*TDMA*) - Whole band is given to a user, but they're only allowed a short period
-	- Code Division Multiple Access
+	- *Code Division Multiple Access* (*CDMA*) - Whole band is available for use at any time